zowe/docs-site/docs/user-guide/generate-certificates.md

 ## Create a JCERACFKS certificate

-Use the following procedure to configure zowe.yaml:
+Use the following procedure to configure the `zowe.yaml` file for JCERACFKS certificates:

 1. [Configure the JCERACFKS setup section in zowe.yaml](#configure-the-jceracfks-setup-section-in-zoweyaml)
 2. [Run the command to generate a JCERACFKS certificate](#run-the-command-to-generate-a-jceracfks-certificate)